 Even though nectarines aren't toxic to dogs, it doesn't mean you'll want to allow your dog to chow down on as much as he wants.
-One health concern with fruits like nectarines is that their high sugar content can lead to gastrointestinal issues for your dog, including vomiting and diarrhea.
+One health concern with fruits like nectarines is that their high sugar content can lead to gastrointestinal issues for your dog, including vomiting and diarrhea if consumed in excess.

 Additionally, rotten nectarines can also pose a dangerous issue to your pets because rotten fruits produce ethanol, which is toxic to dogs.
 Lastly, the pit of a nectarine should always be kept far away from your pup.
 These pits contain trace amounts of cyanide, which are poisonous, and the pit itself can also poke a choking hazard or lead to a dangerous intestinal blockage if swallowed.
-If your dog has swallowed a nectarine pit (or a peach pit), you should consult with your veterinarian right away, but symptoms to watch out for include signs of stomach distress, excess panting, and unsteadiness.
+If your dog has swallowed a nectarine pit (or a peach pit), you should consult with your veterinarian right away, but symptoms to watch out for include vomiting, decreased appetite, painful abdomen, and lethargy.